tibor9/webpage/content/people/people.md

 content:
   # Choose which groups/teams of users to display.
   #  Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Network Convenors
+  - Network Convenors #only display this group for testing sort_by = "last_name"
-  - Network Members
-  sort_by: Params.last_name
 design:
   show_interests: false
   show_role: true